aldass/angular-ngrx-data/README.md

 registered under the `Hero` entity name.

-The component uses that service to read and save _Hero_ entity data in a reactive, immutable style, _without reference to any of the ngrx artifacts_.
+The component uses that service to read and save _Hero_ entity data in a reactive, immutable style, _without reference to any of the NgRx artifacts_.

 ```javascript
 import { EntityCollectionService, EntityServices } from 'ngrx-data';